Home Directories Mines Archive People Postcards Pubs

 Burton Street 004

-This was quiet a regular site at the junction of Burton Street and Station Road, a large girder from the Horsehay Company making its way to their customer, witch could be any were in the world, on occasions the sign post had to be removed to get a larger one past.
+This was quiet a regular site at the junction of Burton Street and Station Road, a large girder from the Horsehay Company making its way to their customer, which could be any were in the world, on occasions the sign post had to be removed to get a larger one past.

 Burton Street 003